BouwerMan/helios/README.md

 HeliOS is a small hobby operating system built for fun and learning.
 It boots via the Limine bootloader and targets 64‑bit x86 systems.
 The project is still young but already sports a few neat tricks.

+> [!NOTE]
+> The `main` branch holds "stable" code, while the `dev` branch is where active development happens.
+If you're looking for the latest features, check out `dev`.

 ## What it can do

 * Basic kernel console output